 - I GET WIC.
 CAN MY CHILDREN GET FREE MEALS?
 Children in households participating in WIC may be eligible for free or reduced-price meals.
 Send in an application.

-- WHAT IF I DISAGREE WITH THE SCHOOL'S DECISION ABOUT MY APPLICATION?
+- What if I disagree with the school’s decision about my application?
 You should talk to school officials.
 You also may ask for a hearing by calling or writing to the Director of business administration, 30 N. CHANCELLOR ST., NEWTOWN, PA 18940 215-944-1000.

 - WHAT IF SOME HOUSEHOLD MEMBERS HAVE NO INCOME TO REPORT?
 Household members may not receive some types of income we ask you to report on the application, or may not receive income at all.
 Whenever this happens, write a 0 in the field.
 However, if any income fields are left empty or blank, those will also be counted as zeroes.
 Be careful when leaving income fields blank, as we will assume you meant to do so.

 - WHAT IF THERE ISN’T ENOUGH SPACE ON THE APPLICATION FOR MY FAMILY?
 List any additional household members on a separate piece of paper and attach it to your application.
 Contact Karen Moody, 30 N. Chancellor St., Newtown, PA, 18940 or email email@example.com or call 215-944-1068 or visit our website crsd.org to receive a second application.

 - My family needs more help.
 Are there other programs we might apply for?
 To find out how to apply for SNAP or other assistance benefits, visit compass.state.pa.us, contact your local county assistance office, or call 1-800-692-7462.